 Wpd recognizes that the key to effective policy implementation is ongoing tracking, monitoring, and reporting on progress and management of concerns related to human rights.
 In this regard, wpd continuously works to find the best solutions to track, document and communicate implementation and performance of human rights due diligence.
-To achieve this, we are embedding human rights reporting within our overarching Environmental, Social & Governance (ESG) reporting starting for the reporting year 2025.
+To achieve this, we are embedding human rights reporting within our overarching Environmental, Social & Governance (ESG) framework.